ravsii/wami/README.md

 GLOBAL OPTIONS:
    --aliases-only, -a          only output imports that have aliases.
 Note: all imports will be parsed anyways, for a total amount of usages
-   --format string, -f string  output format (text, json) (default: text) --recursive, -r             enables recursive walking for ALL paths.
+   --format string, -f string  output format (text, json) (default: "text") --ignore regexp             regexp to ignore import paths --ignore-alias regexp       regexp to ignore import aliases --ignore-blank              ignore blank imports (e.g., '_ fmt') --ignore-dot                ignore dot imports (e.g., '. fmt') --ignore-same               ignore imports using the same alias as the original package (e.g., 'fmt fmt') --include regexp            regexp to include import paths --include-alias regexp      regexp to include import aliases --max uint                  maximum amount of usages to appear in the output (inclusive) (default: 0) --min uint                  minimal amount of usages to appear in the output (inclusive) (default: 0) --recursive, -r             enables recursive walking for ALL paths.
 If disabled, only paths ending with '...' are treated as recursive
-   --include string            regexp to include import paths --include-alias string      regexp to include import aliases --ignore string             regexp to ignore import paths --ignore-alias string       regexp to ignore import aliases --ignore-blank              ignore blank imports (e.g., '_ fmt') --ignore-dot                ignore dot imports (e.g., '. fmt') --ignore-same               ignore imports using the same alias as the original package (e.g., 'fmt fmt') --min uint                  minimal amount of usages to appear in the output (inclusive) (default: 0) --max uint                  maximum amount of usages to appear in the output (inclusive) (default: 0) --help, -h                  show help
+   --help, -h                  show help
 ```

 ## todo

 - group by
-- alias files?
 - outputs:
   - [x] text
-  - [ ] colored
+  - [x] colored
   - [x] json
   - [ ] csv